 Today’s shoppers want the convenience of buying online with the gratification of getting their orders ASAP.
 And you can’t blame them.
-Giants like Amazon and Walmart have set the norm for the ecommerce industry by offering two-day and even same-day shipping options to their customers.
+Giants like Amazon and Walmart have set the norm for the eCommerce industry by offering their customers two-day and even same-day shipping options.

-As a small retailer, you run the risk of losing your customers if you can’t guarantee their ‘inalienable right’ to expedited delivery.
-Studies have shown that 26% of online shoppers abandon their carts due to slow shipping, and 53% consider delivery time an essential factor when evaluating their orders.
+As a small retailer, you risk losing your customers if you can’t guarantee their ‘inalienable right’ to expedited delivery.
+Studies have shown that 26% of online shoppers abandon their carts due to slow shipping and 53% consider delivery time an essential factor when evaluating their orders.

 Well, the answer isn’t straightforward.
 But we can tell you it’s not impossible.
 In this guide, we let you in on the most important things you need to know about two-day shipping and how you can offer it to your customers.